Trump pleads not guilty to all 37 charges in classified documents case

 The indictment alleges that Trump was personally involved in packing the documents as he left the White House in 2021, that he bragged about having secret materials and caused his own lawyer to mislead the FBI about what kind of papers he had stored at Mar-a-Lago.

 His aide Walt Nauta has also been indicted for concealing documents and for making false statements.
-Nauta did not entry a plea Tuesday.
+Nauta did not enter a plea Tuesday.

 Trump says he is innocent and that he's being unfairly targeted by prosecutors because he's running for president again.
 His Republican allies in Congress are echoing these claims of bias in the Justice Department.